mrkkrp/markkarpov.com/tutorial/megaparsec.md

 parseError :: MonadParsec e s m => ParseError s e -> m a
 ```

-It is the fundamental primitive for error reporting and all other functions
+It is the fundamental primitive for error reporting, and all the other
-we have seen so far are defined in terms of `parseError`:
+functions we have seen so far are defined in terms of `parseError`:

 ```haskell
 failure